alejandroniculescu/resume/README.md

 My goal is to streamline my passions and skills into a unified role.

 To greet my staff at 9 am.
 To get into my corner office, review the engineering work, slide decks, and investor relations.
 To eat lunch with my team, make jokes.
 To write my articles, and travel to see customers, investors, and other team members.
+And if this is all online, that's fine too, as long as we still get out for ramen or skiing every now and then.

 This year I hope to be head of data, a Developer Evangelist, or join a boutique fund or VC as a quant.